ISO 14001:2015 clause 8 Operation

 Make sure that all your staff knows about the plan, where to find it, and what it contains.
 It is important that they know how to prevent accidents and what to do in case an accident occurs.
 You should, as stated in ISO 14001, review and revise your emergency plan where necessary, particularly after the occurrence of accidents or emergency situations The Emergency Plan is not intended to be a comprehensive instruction with all background information.
 It is a clear and simple operational procedure for dealing with accidents.

 Step 4: Training and drills (testing for training effectiveness).
 You have to train your employees about preventive measures and your emergency plan, and you should include in the training plan all necessary background information.
-Unfortunately, this is not enough, because, in a real emergency situation, people’s behavior is unpredictable.
+Unfortunately, this is not enough, because, in a real emergency situation, people’s behaviour is unpredictable.
 To be sure that personnel will react according to the emergency plan, you have to, as stated in ISO 14001, perform periodic drills based on predefined scenarios.
 How often?
 That depends on the risk.
 For example, atomic submarines have daily or weekly drills.
 Frequency of testing should be related to the environmental risk of your site, staff turnover, the introduction of new processes or materials, and conclusions from any previous exercises or incidents.
 For the average SME, yearly drills will usually be satisfactory.

 Step 5: Evaluation and improvement.
 Drill reports have to take into consideration the gaps between the emergency plan and the drill result.
 The output of the drill report should focus on closing gaps and any other recommendations related to the improvement of the emergency plan.
 For example, you may notice during the drill that free access for fire trucks is blocked by pallets for raw materials.
 You have to highlight this in the report, followed with, as stated in ISO 14001, corrective actions for eliminating the cause of incidents in order to prevent a recurrence.
 What does that mean?
 You have to find out why free access was blocked, e.g., due to the lack of warning labels, or employee training, or something else, followed by actions to prevent it from happening again in the future.
 With this approach, you will continue to improve your performance over time, which is one of the fundamental requirements of ISO 14001.